BNP Paribas to step up cross-selling with U.S. Bank of the West

 BNP Paribas has faced higher regulatory and compliance costs in the United States following the $8.9 billion fine over sanctions violations and the Federal Reserve requirement for large foreign banks to set up an intermediate holding company in the United States.

-Last year, the bank raised cash from an initial public offering of a stake in First Hawaiian Inc, the Honolulu-based bank.
-(Reporting by Maya Nikolaeva, editing by David Evans)
+Last year, the bank raised cash from an initial public offering of a stake in First Hawaiian Inc (FHB.O), the Honolulu-based bank.